Frequently asked questions (FAQs)

 - Q2.
 Who is the PBRI targeted at?

-- Q5.
+- Q3.
 What is the Survey of Regulatory Compliance Costs about?

-- Q6.
+- Q4.
 Why should businesses participate in the Survey of Regulatory Compliance Costs?

-- Q7.
+- Q5.
 How many small and medium-sized businesses are asked to participate in the Survey of Regulatory Compliance Costs?

-- Q8.
+- Q6.
 When are the results of the survey expected?

-The PBRI, launched in 2004 and led by Industry Canada is a Government of Canada's commitment to finding solutions to relieve small and medium-sized enterprises (SMEs) from the administrative cost and paperwork burden of regulatory compliance.
+The PBRI, launched in 2004 and led by Innovation, Science and Economic Development Canada is a Government of Canada's commitment to finding solutions to relieve small and medium-sized enterprises (SMEs) from the administrative cost and paperwork burden of regulatory compliance.

 The Paperwork Burden Reduction Initiative was created to support the federal government's overall agenda of regulatory improvements, which includes the Treasury Board-led Cabinet Directive on Streamlining Regulation (2007), a commitment by the Government of Canada to protect and advance the public interest by working with Canadians and other governments to ensure that its regulatory activities result in the greatest overall benefit to current and future generations of Canadians.

 Small (fewer than 100 employees) and medium-sized businesses (fewer than 500 employees).
 Small and medium-sized businesses (SMEs) play a vital role in Canada's economic well-being as they are a key source of economic growth and job creation in Canada.
-They account for 99.9 percent of the total 2.3 million businesses operating in Canada.
+They account for over 99 percent of the total businesses operating in Canada.